 Still, I think it’s a stand out among the brushes, and one that I think is needed by all cat owners.

 I would like to mention that the FURminator for Dogs Undercoat Deshedding Tool for Dogs & Cats, was a close runner up.
-The only reason I didn’t pick it as the winner was because it’s more of a specialty tool.
-Combining the FURminator, Hertzko slicker and Andis metal comb is my ultimate grooming kit.
+The only reason I didn’t pick it as the winner was that it’s more of a specialty tool.